swapnil-siingh/Rock_Paper_Scissors_Game/README.md

 ## Author

-This project was created by [Your Name].
+This project was created by Swapnil Singh.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).

----

-Replace `[Your Name]` in the README with your actual name or username.
-Additionally, you can add any other sections or details you find relevant for your project.